Overconfidence Bias: The Psychological Trap That Topples Titans

 The Role of Mass Psychology in Overconfidence

-Mass psychology plays a significant role in amplifying overconfidence bias in financial markets.
+Mass psychology significantly amplifies the overconfidence bias in financial markets.
 When a large group of people share the same overconfident beliefs, it can lead to market bubbles and crashes.

 Charles Mackay, a Scottish journalist (1814-1889), documented numerous examples of collective overconfidence in his book “Extraordinary Popular Delusions and the Madness of Crowds.”
 He observed, “Men, it has been well said, think in herds; it will be seen that they go mad in herds while they only recover their senses slowly, one by one.”